 Vaci Utca is Budapest’s tourism artery.
 Lined with mediocre Hungarian restaurants and souvenir shops, this is a very skippable road in Budapest.

 Parisi Udvar was once an elegant shopping mall.
 Then, for years, it was an almost abandoned arcade.
 During our visit in 2011, this building was a deserted, almost forlorn place.
-It is currently undergoing a major renovation project and once finished, this will be Budapest’s newest luxury hotel.
+Now, it is the Parisi Udvar Hotel Budapest, an exclusive luxury hotel.
 This is just an example of how rapidly things are changing in this city.

 3 pm: The Great Market Hall (Nagyvasarcsarnok)